pnsn/machine_learning_pnsn_data_set/README.md

 - Be aware that some stations have multiple locations with very similar waveforms (but from different instruments).
 An example is IW.WCI.00.BHZ, IW.WCI.10.BHZ, IW.WCI.00.HHZ.
 - I was a bit lazy with stations.
 To form a station list I only queried stations from 2018-2020, so if there was a station that ended before 2018, it wasn't included in the data harvest.
 It's very minor.
 Also I ignored epochs, e.g. when a station was BHZ in older times and later got upgraded to HHZ.
 - Make x-axis time in plot for the bottom STA/LTA trace go from -25 to +35 rather than 0-60; add tick mark on the other panels for pick time.
 Add a 5th panel w the 3Hz highpassed vel trace?
+- Elarms3 uses units of cm/s and cm/s^2.
+I use m/s and m/s^2.
+- Elarms3 has additional criteria for determining a trigger including an H/V amplitude check, boxcar check, and multiple amplitude checks within 11 different narrow band filters.
+Those have been ignored here.
+- Elarms3 applies the mimimum trigger amplitude criteria (i.e. the 0.000031623 m/s^2) within 4s (I think) of the trigger defined as when STA/LTA first exceeds 20.
+Here, that amplitude check is applied in the entire window of -5 to +10 sec around the STA/LTA 'pick' time.

 <img src="https://github.com/pnsn/machine_learning_pnsn_data_set/blob/main/BHZ_vs_HHZ.jpg" width=750 alt="Same station, BHZ and HHZ" />
 Figure 5: This is an example of the same station recording the same event, but on different channels, BHZ vs HHZ.
 Pay attention to the differing STA/LTA ratios.
 Just an FYI...